 Being in an auto accident is a stressful and frightening experience.
-Unfortunately, auto accidents can happen at any time, but when they do, many are unprepared and unsure what to do.
+Unfortunately, car accidents can happen at any time, but when they do, many are unprepared and unsure what to do.

 The Honolulu Police Department’s Traffic Division suggests if you are ever in an auto accident call the authorities if anyone is injured or if there are considerable damages which have rendered a vehicle inoperable.
 Stand to the side, preferably 3 to 4 car lengths in front of the vehicle on the opposite side of a guardrail or protective barrier (if possible).
 This will enable you to be out or range in the event any vehicles passing should collide with your vehicle.